Quality

 Saving credits

 A failed actor run due to bad input typically costs $0.001-0.01 in compute — it starts, validates input, fails, and stops.
 That does not sound like much, but if you are iterating on input parameters and triggering 10-20 failed runs to get the format right, the cost and time add up.
-The Input Tester eliminates this by validating everything locally before you spend anything.
+The Input Guard eliminates this by validating everything locally before you spend anything.

 All three tools run entirely in your browser with preloaded schema data.
 No API calls, no actor runs, no costs.